aneesazc/nxtjob-internship-test-summer-24/anees_uzzaman_choudhury/coding_task/readme.md

 This architecture not only underscores a highly scalable and low-latency web application but also emphasizes reliability and global accessibility, making it suitable for a wide range of users and scenarios.

-Database Schema of the app-
+Database Schema of the application-
 ![DB Schema](images/dbSchema.png)

-Check out the live version of the Community App [here](https://a092705a.community-app.pages.dev/) to explore all its features.
+Check out the live version of the Community App [here](https://community-app.pages.dev/) to explore all its features.